sudograph/sudograph/README.md

 ## Quickest of quick starts

-If you've already got Node.js, npm, Rust, the wasm32-unknown-unknown target, and dfx 0.7.0 installed then just run the following commands:
+If you've already got Node.js, npm, Rust, the wasm32-unknown-unknown Rust compilation target, and dfx 0.7.0 installed then just run the following commands:

 ```bash
 mkdir my-new-project